FAQ

 When will the next Annual General Meeting take place?

-The record day is on April 26, 2023.
-In order to participate in the Annual General Meeting and to exercise voting rights shareholders had to submit special proof of share ownership which refers to the beginning of the record date, i.e. 0.00 h CEST.
+The record day will be on April 25, 2024.
+In order to participate in the Annual General Meeting and to exercise voting rights shareholders have to submit special proof of share ownership which refers to the beginning of the record date, i.e. 24.00 h CEST.

 Can every shareholder attend the Annual General Meeting?

-All shareholders can follow the Annual General Meeting online or appoint a representative as long as he/she fulfils the conditions stated in the agenda.
+All shareholders were able to follow the Annual General Meeting online or appoint a representative as long as he/she fulfils the conditions stated in the agenda.
 However, only holders of ordinary shares have a voting right as a general rule.
-You can call up the agenda on our website as from the day of its publication.
+You can enter the agenda on our website as from the day of its publication.

 How and where can I register for the Annual General Meeting?